 This dusty corner of the World Wide Cobweb shall be my log crossing the Appalachian Trail, a sort-of adventure scrapbook.
 Pabulum, mental masturbation, brain flatulence.
 Oh, yeah: I’ve decided to exchange society’s serious nonsense for a lighter-hearted nonsense; I’ve decided to have a go at the AT.
-I’m full of bad ideas.
+I have a sock drawer full of bad ideas.

 Having survived abortion, I was handed down the recycled, real-world name of Charles, free man.
 It’s a lame name, but it was forced upon me by people much bigger than me at the time.
 I was dubbed Funnybone in the early aughts, on the Best Crest.
-That was my maiden long-haul hike, a decade before Wild began to pummel the path; it pays to be early.
+That was my maiden long-haul hike, my first semester at PCT University, a decade before Wild pummeled the path; it pays to be early.
 I loved trail life--there’s time enough to observe the details--and I’ve been nature drunk and high ever since.
 (Your first thru-hike lasts the rest of your life.
 And one great hike deserves another.
 Everything in moderation, except walking.)
 I tolerated the moniker enough to keep it.
 If it matters, THIS is how ‘twas bestowed.

-If it continues to matter, I’ve kept a couple of online accounts of previous travel adventures.
-They can be found here:
+If it continues to matter, I’ve kept online accounts of prior travel adventures.
+Two can be found here:

-• HERE is my journal from my second thru-hike of the 2,650-mile Pacific Crest Trail.
+- HERE’s my journal from my second thru-hike of the 2,650-mile Pacific Crest Trail.
 (I’ll try anything twice.)
 It is the most read account on trailjournals.com, which never ceases to surprise me.
-The 2006 trip is still fresh in mind, making me realize just how rapidly the years roll by.
+The ‘06 trip stays fresh in mind, making me realize just how rapidly the years roll by.

 Funnybone / Chuckie V Veylupek